 This condition is caused by poor-fitting shoes, hardcore exercises etc;

 To treat stone bruise you may find comfortable fitting shoes.
 Rest your feet by applying ice to them, you can also use pain relievers to reduce down the pain.

-Podiatrist should be consulted if the pain rise.
+Consult a podiatrist if the pain rise.